Season 1, Episode 8 Listen to Julia Eze, MSN, RN, NP-C, a board certified Family Nurse Practitioner and entrepreneur, talk...

-Julia Eze, MSN, RN, NP-C, a board certified Family Nurse Practitioner and entrepreneur, talks about what led her to a career in nursing, and her early experiences in the COVID-19 pandemic.
-She also offers insightful perspectives on the lack of diversity in the US healthcare system, and shares her thoughts on how the industry can improve experiences for under-represented patients with greater diversity on both sides of the bed.
+Listen to Julia Eze, MSN, RN, NP-C, a board certified Family Nurse Practitioner and entrepreneur, talk about what led her to a career in nursing, her early experiences in the COVID-19 pandemic, and the issue of diversity in the US healthcare system.

 Eric Sutton [00:00:08] I’m Eric.